wherculano/NLW-Journey-Python/README.md

 This application was developed during **[Rocketseat](https://www.rocketseat.com.br/)'s NLW Journey** course.
 It aims to help users organize trips for work or leisure.
 Users can create a journey with a name, start date, and end date.
 Users can plan their activities within each trip by adding things to do for each day.

+## Functional Requirements:
+1. The user registers a trip by providing the destination, start date, end date, guest emails, as well as their full name and email address.
+1. The trip creator receives an email to confirm the new trip through a link.
+By clicking the link, the trip is confirmed, guests receive confirmation emails, and the creator is redirected to the trip page.
+1. Guests, upon clicking the confirmation link, are redirected to the application where they must enter their name (with the email already filled in) to confirm their participation in the trip.
+1. On the event page, trip participants can add important links related to the trip, such as Airbnb reservations, places to visit, etc.
+1. On the event page, both the creator and guests can add activities that will take place during the trip, including the title, date, and time.
+1. New participants can be invited from the event page via email and must go through the confirmation process like any other guest.

 ## Creating Database:
 ```sql